-- 9. As described in Paragraphs 7 and 8 above, respondent's failure to employ reasonable and appropriate security measures to protect personal information and files caused or is likely to cause substantial injury to consumers that is not offset by countervailing benefits to consumers or competition and is not reasonably avoidable by consumers.
+- 9. As described in Paragraphs 7 and 8 above, Respondent's failure to employ reasonable and appropriate security measures to protect personal information and files caused or is likely to cause substantial injury to consumers that is not offset by countervailing benefits to consumers or competition and is not reasonably avoidable by consumers.
 This practice was an unfair act or practice. - 10.
-The acts and practices of respondent as alleged in this complaint constitute unfair acts or practices in or affecting commerce in violation of Section 5(a) of the Federal Trade Commission Act, 15 U.S.C. § 45(a).
+The acts and practices of Respondent as alleged in this complaint constitute unfair acts or practices in or affecting commerce in violation of Section 5(a) of the Federal Trade Commission Act, 15 U.S.C. § 45(a).

-THEREFORE, the Federal Trade Commission this day of , 2005, has issued this complaint against respondent.
+THEREFORE, the Federal Trade Commission this twentieth day of September, 2005, has issued this complaint against Respondent.